cloudposse/terraform-aws-ec2-instance/README.md

 | `ebs_ids`                      | IDs of EBSs                                                        |
 | `primary_network_interface_id` | ID of the instance's primary network interface                     |
 | `network_interface_id`         | ID of the network interface that was created with the instance     |

-## Removed output - as it causes a fault when instance size is 0 with terraform 0.11

 | `public_dns`                   | Public DNS of the instance (or DNS of EIP)                         |

 ## License